MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.ChangeNotifications/Get-MgSubscription.md

 ## SYNOPSIS
 Retrieve the properties and relationships of a subscription.
 See the table in the Permissions section for the list of resources that support subscribing to change notifications.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaSubscription](/powershell/module/Microsoft.Graph.Beta.ChangeNotifications/Get-MgBetaSubscription?view=graph-powershell-beta)

 ## SYNTAX